fourscoreandmore/fourscoreandmore.org/scores-of-scores/index.md

 [IMSLP](http://imslp.org/) has led the way with an initiative to provide the world with a huge repository of over 125,000 out-of-copyright musical scores in PDF (image) format.
 This has greatly democratised access to music, and enabled musicians to explore the repertoire more widely, more easily.
 This is great, but people are able to engage with music in much more direct and varied ways when they have access to ‘encoded’ score: not PDFs, but files which can be opened in free notation software like ‘MuseScore’ and adapted for specific tasks.
 The difference is the same as that between looking at an image of text and being able to edit that text in a word-processor.
 There are some corpora of scores in these editable formats, but they are inconsistent in their coverage and quality.
 Similarly, the existing ‘Optical Music Recognition’ software for converting from image to encoded format is not yet up to the task at scale and will be helped along by having reliable image-encoding pairs to work with.

 The many popular uses of encoded scores include extracting a single part for private practice, creating arrangements for whatever musical forces are available, and making bespoke teaching resources (an ongoing focus for ‘Four Score and More’).
-It will also be useful to ‘Music Information Retrieval’: an academic field that analyses structural patterns in music.
+It is also be useful to ‘Music Information Retrieval’: an academic field that analyses structural patterns in music.

 ## Collaborators and engagement